 Candidates for Revision Sleeve Surgery

-Candidates for a revision sleeve are no longer experiencing the desired results from their primary gastric sleeve surgery.
+Candidates for a revision sleeve are no longer experiencing the desired results from their primary sleeve surgery.
 They may be experiencing additional comorbidities such as dysphagia and GERD, and may not achieve effective satiety from meals, leading to a plateau or increase in their weight.
 In circumstances where a re-sleeve procedure has been ruled out, patients should consider a revision to gastric bypass or revision to duodenal switch.

 Personal Consultation in Houston